tom5610/sagemaker-immersion-day/README.md

 If you see resource limit exceeded error, check you increased limits in same region,a nd that you dont have any other notebooks of that instance type running.
 * Wait for the notebook to start.
 * Open with Jupyter.
+* You should see all the course notebooks pulled from the git repo.

 ![Create Notebook](img/notebook_screen1.png)